-How to watch WSL on BBC: The biggest games and stars
+How to watch WSL on BBC - the biggest games & stars

 When is the Women's Champions League?

-Arsenal and Chelsea are in this season's Champions League.
+Arsenal and Chelsea are in this season's Women's Champions League.
 Manchester City also qualified - however their European journey has already ended.

 City entered at the first qualifying stage, taking place in Madrid.
-They beat Tomiris-Turan of Kazakhstan 6-0, however were defeated 1-0 by Real Madrid in the final of their qualifying bracket.
+They beat Tomiris-Turan of Kazakhstan 6-0, but were defeated 1-0 by Real Madrid in the final of their qualifying bracket.

-The two-legged second round, at which stage Arsenal enter the competition, takes place in September on a more typical home-and-away basis.
+The two-legged second round, when Arsenal enter the competition, takes place in September on a more typical home-and-away basis.

 Chelsea have qualified automatically for the group stage, which begins in October.